COFFEE - ITS ADVANTAGES AND DISADVANTAGES

 fatigue and exhaustion.

 Living on caffeine, as so many young people do today, prevents one from truly relaxing and resting as well.
 It can also lead to mental impairment because the mind simply does not function quite as well on stimulants, although it may indeed keep a person awake.
 Caffeine also tends to dehydrate the body.

 Š Rancid oils.
 If coffee is old, it may contain oils that are somewhat rancid.
 Rancid oils are toxic for the liver, and are also stimulants.
 This is why even decaffeinated coffee will often give a person a lift or a ‘high’.

 Š Toxic chemical additives.
 Most decaffeinated coffee and some “coffee blends” contain added chemicals that are used to remove the caffeine, add flavor, or for other purposes.
 If one wishes to drink decaffeinated coffee, Nestle’s and perhaps one or two other brands claim to use a water decaffeination process without chemicals.

 Š Dehydration.
 This is a particularly damaging effect of caffeine, alcohol and sugar.
 Drinking more than about one cup of caffeinated coffee always tends to dehydrate the body.
 Anyone who drinks coffee must become aware of this possibility, and must drink plenty of either spring water or carbon-filtered tap water to avoid dehydration.
 For more on this topic, please read Hydration on this site.

 Š Diabetes.
 Many Type II diabetics love their coffee, and it worsens their condition significantly.
 It does this through dehydration, adrenal stimulation, and perhaps other ways.
 For more on this, please read Diabetes on this site.

 Š Disturbed digestion.
 Coffee, particularly if it is strong, is an irritant to the stomach, and perhaps to other organs as well.
 This is the most common complaint about coffee, and the reason most people stop drinking it.

-I do not recommend drinking coffee, but we allow one cup a day of regular coffee on development programs.
+We do not recommend drinking coffee, but we allow one cup a day of regular coffee on development programs.
 It should never be given to children or to teenagers, as is the habit today.
 This was well known some years ago, but has been forgotten by many parents.
-It is just too stimulating.
+It is too stimulating.